nickolaus65/RasberryPi4_and_Pixhawk/README.md

   RasberryPi4_and_Pixhawk.
 </h1>
 <p>
 This report instructs how to make the connection between a Pixhawk (all versions) and a Raspberry Pi 4 using the MAVLink Protocol to control the drone remotely and see it information.
+Please go to the tab Issues if something goes wrong or needs changes!

-The information below is valid only to the OS: **Linux (recommend Ubuntu 20.04 or later).**
+The information below is valid only to the OS: **Linux (recommend Ubuntu 20.04 or later).** and **RASPBIAN**
 </p>
 <h3>
   # Pixhawk:
 </h3>
 <h3>
   1. Connect the Pixhawk with QGroundControl and configure the following Pixhawk parameters: